 The MPM degree strikes a balance between analytics, management training and substantive focus within specific policy areas.
 Analytic courses stress a policy manager’s role in commissioning, interpreting, and communicating policy analysis.
 The program is designed for individuals who exhibit a solid record as policy professionals, with aspirations to assume a greater leadership role and to strengthen their commitment to service, enhancing the quality of life in their country and the world.

 Full-time students complete their degrees after one summer and two semesters.
 Part-time participants fulfill the requirements for their degrees over the course of two summers and four semesters.
-Please note MPM students can begin the program in the summer or the fall.

 - Bachelor’s degree (or international equivalent) required.